cuhksam/emnlp2019.github.io/_pages/home.md

 <h2>Welcome!</h2>

 SIGDAT, the Association for Computational Linguistics (ACL) special interest group on linguistic data and corpus-based approaches to NLP, invites you to participate in the 2018 Conference on Empirical Methods in Natural Language Processing (EMNLP) in Brussels, Belgium.
 EMNLP 2018 will be held at the [Square Meeting Center](http://square-brussels.com) in Brussels from October 31st through November 4th, 2018.

-As in previous years, the program of the conference includes poster sessions, tutorials, workshops, and demonstrations in addition to the main conference.
-EMNLP is a premier conference in the field of natural language processing and computational linguistics, covering a broad spectrum of diverse research areas that are concerned with computational approaches to natural language.

 <h2>Important Dates</h2>